mmomtchev/magickwand.js/README.md

 // Convert it to PNG
 await im.magickAsync('PNG');

+// Rescale and rotate it
+await im.scaleAsync(new Magick.Geometry('160x212'));
+await im.rotateAsync(60);

+// Display it and continue execution (requires X11) im.displayAsync();

+// displayAsync locks the previous image object
+// until it completes executions im = new Magick.Image(wizard);

 // Write it to a binary blob and export it to Base64 const blob = new Magick.Blob;
 await im.writeAsync(blob);